PlaidCloud/website/content/en/docs/tasks/administer-cluster/change-pv-reclaim-policy.md

 ---

 <!-- overview -->
-This page shows how to change the reclaim policy of a Kubernetes PersistentVolume.
+This page shows how to change the reclaim policy of a PlaidCloud PersistentVolume.